-- Hardware problems: If there are hardware problems on the server, this usually means longer down times.
+- Hardware problems: If there are hardware problems this usually means longer down times.
 Because the hardware problem has to be fixed first before your server is back on the network.
 Similar to a home PC, you can be unlucky and get a server of which the hardware often breaks.

 Since you do not have a fixed physical server with VPS or cloud servers, you can react much better to hardware problems.
-Well-known cloud providers (such as Amazon Web Services or Google Cloud) simply move the VPS to another physical server in the event of hardware problems.
-In the event of a hardware failure, your server is only unavailable for a few seconds, while a hardware defect on your dedicated server can paralyze it for hours.
+Well-known cloud providers (such as Amazon Web Services or Google Cloud) simply move the VPS to another physical machine in the event of hardware problems.
+In the event of a hardware failure, your server is only unavailable for a few seconds, while a hardware defect on your dedicated machine can paralyze it for hours.

 VPS used to have a negative image because the computing resources have to be shared with all customers.
-If you are unlucky, the vServer of another customer uses a lot of resources and your server becomes correspondingly slow.
+If you are unlucky, the vServer of another customer uses a lot of resources and your vServer becomes correspondingly slow.